 Published: August 23, 2023 · Updated: August 23, 2023

 The number of entries to care has fallen significantly since 2018 (financial year), but the trend has tapered off in 2021 and 2023.

 Care refers to those in the custody of Oranga Tamariki with the majority of tamariki in the day-to-day care of whānau.

 This analysis looks at the numbers of entries to care and who is affected by changes in entries to care.
 Previous work had shown a steady decrease in entries to care since F2016 (financial year), though this decrease has tapered off in F2021 and F2023.

 Specifically, it asks:

 There have been numerous changes to Oranga Tamariki practice since 2017.
-These include investment in early support services, strengthening core social work practice, introducing and implementing the National Care Standards and a framework for cultural competency.
-Further there has been a focus on the design and implementation of prototypes and initiatives to support early engagement and assessment, development of intensive response services, and designing and ensuring greater support is provided to whānau/families.
+These include investment in early support services, strengthening core social work practice, introducing and implementing the National Care Standards, and a framework for cultural competency.
+There has also been a focus on the design and implementation of prototypes and initiatives to support early engagement and assessment, development of intensive response services, and designing and ensuring greater support is provided to whānau.
 We also have a focus on Strategic Partnerships with iwi and how we work with providers.

 We cannot directly attribute the decrease in the number of tamariki entering care to any one cause.
 The effect is a cumulation of a number of factors working together.
 Recent analysis of a 5 year period using the Oranga Tamariki Children’s Wellbeing Model did not show a significant shift in the health and development of tamariki, which may have explained the decrease.